 (Here’s the link for the match on the WWE Network: http://network.wwe.com/video/v31294205?contextType=wwe-show&contextId=wrestlemania&contentId=66743782&watchlistAltButtonContext=series )

-At #56, we saw the sequel to this match.
+At #57, we saw the sequel to this match (click here for my review!).
 The Undertaker and HHH fought in a Hell in a Cell, to consecrate the ‘End of an Era’ (whatever that meant!).
 That match was spoiled by excessive selling and a strange story being told in the ring.
 Here, however, the selling is just right (if a little overboard at times) and the story is solid.
 Out of their three WrestleMania bouts, this bout at WrestleMania 27 is surely their best…

 It started off with one of the all-time great silent segments.
 The Undertaker made his annual return before ‘Mania.
 HHH interrupted him and pointed at the ‘Mania sign.
 ‘Taker smirked, and started to walk off.
 However, he turned around and executed his cutthroat pose.
 HHH replied with the D-X ‘suck it’ taunt (hopefully it wasn’t meant to be taken literally!).
 No words were exchanged, but the segment was electric.
 HHH, it later transpired, wanted to end The Streak because he had nothing left to do in the WWE.
 Would he be able to do what his best friend, Shawn Michaels, couldn’t do?